Skip to main content

 • Mr Allen Ofea, Manager of the Executive Office, SIMA, reflecting on the significance of the milestone.

-This achievement would not have been possible without the dedicated pilot research team at SIMA, SIMA’s technical departments, and the Global Ocean Accounts Partnership (GOAP) Secretariat.
+This achievement would not have been possible without the dedicated pilot research team at SIMA, SIMA’s technical departments, the Pacific Community (SPC) and the Global Ocean Accounts Partnership (GOAP) Secretariat.